drewhearin/linux-sysadmin-questions/README.md

 > Add executable permission to file.

 * What does the permission 0750 on a file mean?
+> 0750 = User:rwx Group:r-x World:---
+> r = read
+> w = write
+> x = execute (traverse for directories)

 * What does the permission 0750 on a directory mean?
+> 0750 = User:rwx Group:r-x World:---
+> r = print a listing of all directory entries (like ls)
+> w = create new directory entries
+> x = traverse for directories, obtain the inode of directory entries

 * How to add a new system user without login permissions?
+> useradd -M newUser  (create a user without home)
+> usermod -L newUser  (lock this user)

 * How to add/remove a group from a user?
+> sudo groupadd newGroup
+> sudo groupdel newGroup

 * What is a bash alias?
 > A alias for linux shell command.
 > For example, I use alias *lm = "ls -l | more"*, then we can just type lm like I type "ls -l | more".

 * How do you set the mail address of the root/a user?
+> set mail address in ~/.forward

 * What does CTRL-c do?What can be wrong
 > Terminate current process.

 * What is in /etc/services?
+> The /etc/services file contains information regarding the known services available in the DARPA Internet.
+For each service, a single line should be present with the following information:

+> official_service_name  port_number/protocol_name  aliases

 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
+> file descriptor 1 : standard out
+> file descriptor 2 : standard error
+> 1>&-   : close 1 (close standard out)
+> 2>&1   : combine the output of 2 and 1
+> >/dev/null   : prevent from showing on console

 * What is the difference between UNIX and Linux.
+> Unix                                    Linux
+> old                                     based on Unix (new)
+> mainframes and high end computers       from mainframes to low end PC
+> proprietary                             GNU license
 * What is the difference between Telnet and SSH?
+> ssh is a secured shell, where telnet is not a secured one.when you ssh to trasnfer data between a system, the data will be send in the encrypted form, where the hacker cannot encode or decode it.
+While you telnet,the data send between the system is alphabetical format(ASCII), where every one can understand.
+More over as per network security, telnet and ftp are prohibited.
+Always, trust SSL based data transfer.

 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
+> The averages are taken over the three time intervals ( one minute, three minutes, fifteen minutes).

 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?
 > ls -j -y -z